 How to Apply

-Please note: Course intake for Cognitive and Behavioural Therapies is January each year and the application deadline is on 30th September before each intake.
+Please note: Course intake for Cognitive and Behavioural Therapies is in January each year and the application deadline is in September before each intake.
 Candidates will be invited to interview in mid-October.

 Next intake: January each year